South Bay Salt Works: Wildlife

-The salt ponds of the salt works fall within the San Diego Bay National Wildlife Refuge.
+The salt ponds of the salt works fall within San Diego Bay National Wildlife Refuge.
 The salinity of the salt ponds creates an environment which breeds brine flies (Ephydridae) and brine shrimp (Artemia), a food source for the birds.
 During the winter months, there are monthly tours out into the salt ponds to observe migratory birds.

 Ninety-four different species of birds reside in the area of the salt ponds, including migratory species; seven of the species are threatened or endangered.
 In 2010, over twenty thousand birds were counted at the salt ponds, including the endangered species California least tern (Sternula antillarum browni) and gull-billed tern (Gelochelidon nilotica vanrossemi).

 In 2011, a nearly $8 million project restored two of the westernmost ponds to marshland.
 In 2013, a study of the hypersaline waters of the salt works showed that its microbial makeup differs substantially from those of a similar salt pond in Santa Pola, Spain.
 Due to the presence of these threatened and endangered species at the salt ponds, they were included in Port of San Diego's natural resources management plan, which was completed in September 2013.